 Product Manager vs. Product Line Manager vs. Product Portfolio Manager

 Terminology can vary, depending on industry but especially company size.
 Inside large enterprises, there are likely teams of each title and even additional related roles.
 A Product Manager is often used interchangeably with Product Line Manager, particularly inside smaller companies.
-However, a Product Line Manager oversees multiple products that are related to one another, while a Product Manager may manage one or more products that are or are not related.
+However, product line management is job of overseeing multiple product lines that are related to one another, while a Product Manager may manage one or more products that are or are not related.

 Product Management vs. Project Management